 Canada and Astronomy

-During the era when the New World was discovered and Canada was taking form, mankind still believed that the earth was the centre of the universe.
+During the era when a « new world » was discovered by Europeans and Canada was taking form, mankind still believed that the earth was the centre of the universe.
 About the same time that Québec was founded, a revolutionary event was taking place in Europe that would shake the very foundations of man’s view of the world: the invention of the telescope.
 Ancient theories were shattered, the earth was but an insignificant heavenly body in the cosmos and humanity had lost its traditional points of reference.
 The telescope marked the end of the geocentric universe and the passage toward a Universe of unconceivable dimensions.

 Canada was in the throes of nationhood at the same time as new astronomy was emerging and participated in its development and discoveries.
 Did you know that at one time, two of the four largest telescopes in the world were in Canada?
 Were you aware that our first observatories served to determine time with precision?
 Did you know that today Canada is involved in some highly sophisticated projects, and that Canadian astronomers are renowned for being the most efficient in the world?